WoochangShin98/Temporal-Medical-Coding/data/README.md

 To access the full dataset:

 1. Complete PhysioNet credentialing
-2. Request access to MIMIC-IV
+2. Request access to MIMIC-III
 3. Download from: https://physionet.org/content/mimiciv/

 ## Tables Used